Anderson's Nushagak King Camp

-Techniques include dragging bait, trolling spinners and back trolling and bouncing.
+Techniques include side drifting also known as dragging bait, trolling with light leader and back trolling/bouncing.

-Group size: The Camp is limited to eight anglers.
+Group size: Camp is limited to eight anglers.

 Guides: There are two guides, plus their camp chef.
 All staff is CPR and First Aid certified.
 Kent is a licensed U.S. Coast Guard captain.

-Fishing Equipment: Conventional bait-casting gear is provided, including Lamiglas Certified Pro series rods and Rogue Rods and Ambassadeur and Okuma reels.
+Fishing Equipment: Conventional bait-casting gear is provided, including Lamiglas Certified Pro series rods and Rogue Rods and Ambassadeur and Okuma reels rigged with 25-pound main line.
 If you would like to fly fish, you’ll need to bring your own gear.

 Fish Care is provided.
 Your catch is filleted, vacuum-packed, frozen, and boxed for transport.

 Because the Camp hosts only eight anglers, you'll receive better service and enjoy more flexibility than the larger fishing camps in the area.